Set up the SnapTool external snapshots manager

 A logs

-directory is created in the current working directory for logs and snapshot journaling files.
+directory is created during the installation in the current working directory for logs and snapshot journaling files.

 The SnapTool configuration is defined in the snaptool.yml